An in-depth guide on VCE Chemistry

 Be sure to research a bit more into the types of exam questions in the VCE Chemistry exam to help you prepare more effectively.

-1. Lots and lots of exam questions!
+1. Do lots of exam questions!

 Sorry to break it to you but the true key to success isn’t in simply reading the textbook or passively making notes.
 Knowing your content is just the first half of achieving a 40+.

 Applying that content through questions will take you from zero to being a hero!
-And not just textbook questions…
+And not just textbook questions, it’s only logical to start doing EXAM questions as early as you can (ideally from the start of the year).

-1. Read and annotate the study design!
+2. Read and annotate the study design!

 The VCE chemistry study design is one of the most underrated yet valuable resources you'll ever find.
 You must read and annotate it fully as you progress through the year.
 By the end of the year, you’ll have your own version of the study design that breaks down content into digestible chunks that make sense.

-So, drop the pretty note-making and use the study design not only as a note-taking tool but also as a checklist to help you track what needs to be done.
+So, drop the pretty note-making and use the study design not only as a note-taking tool, but also as a checklist to help you track what needs to be done.

-1. Make an error bank!
+3. Make an error bank!

 An error bank is essentially a reflection tool that helps you keep track of the mistakes you made while answering exam questions and how to avoid those mistakes in the future.